 Use a mask of high respiratory protection (N95 or KN95 or FFP2) or double mask for 10 days and perform laboratory test (PCR or Rapid Antigen Test) on the 5th day from exposure.

 - B2: For people vaccinated with 2 doses over 6 months without booster dose or with a single dose of J&J vaccine over 2 months without booster dose or unvaccinated:

 Stay at home for 5 days after exposure and avoid contact with other people.
 On the 5th day perform a laboratory test (PCR or Rapid Antigen Test).
 After the 5th day, use a mask of high respiratory protection (N95 or KN95 or FFP2) or double mask for at least another 5 days.

 In case of symptoms or a positive laboratory test, the instructions for category A apply.

 ASCSA COVID-19 Measures and Policies

-Members are required to follow the government’s directives and public health recommendations, in particular the new guidelines on self-isolation.
+Members are required to follow the government’s directives and public health recommendations, in particular the new guidelines on self-isolation (see above).
 Masks must be worn at all times while in the School, including in the library stacks and Loring Hall.
 Members should continue to observe social distancing regulations, and avoid crowding at tables during lunch even outside.
 The School distributed bottles of hand sanitizer through the facilities; members should routinely wash and disinfect their hands while in the facilities.
 The guards will continue to measure the temperature of everyone entering the grounds using a non-contact thermometer.
 All members are strongly encouraged to take COVID self-tests routinely (e.g., on a weekly basis).
 These tests are available for 3-6 euros at any pharmacy.